stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

 problem they solve is [NP-complete](https://en.wikipedia.org/wiki/NP-completeness).

-The LRA pass code is around 22,000 lines of code.
+The IRA pass code is around 22,000 lines of code.

 ```
   3514 gcc/ira-build.c